-It transpires that the composition of various genres of music can be categorised by the frequencies generated by the principal instruments used to generate it.
-For example; pop music when you look at it as a entire genre, tends to use electronic synthesizers generating sound within one frequency band, whilst acoustic guitars generate sound in a different band.
+It transpires that the composition of various genres of music can be categorized by the frequencies generated by the principal instruments used to generate it.
+For example; pop music when you look at it as an entire genre, tends to use electronic synthesizers generating sound within one frequency band, whilst acoustic guitars generate sound in a different band.
 Rock bands, by and large, are comprised of a vocalist, a drummer, a bass guitarist and at least one lead electric guitarist.
-The sound frequencies generated by the individual instruments characterise the genre and make it distinct in spectrum from other genres.
+The sound frequencies generated by the individual instruments characterize the genre and make it distinct in spectrum from other genres.
 Researchers have cited the frequency of 2.5KHz outputs for bass and electric guitars, which are distinctive of the rock genre.
 Sound engineering website Har-Bal.com specifies:

 “600Hz – 3kHz: these frequencies also give presence but of a generally harder nature.
 High output in this region is fairly common in rock music as it gives it a hard edge that suites the genre.”

 So, what is it that termites like about those frequencies?
 The answer lies with the research of an Australian group led by Theodore A Evan at CSIRO who has been looking at the responses of termites to vibration frequencies for some time.
 His group’s paper from 2004 states:

 “termites had a clear preference for the 160-mm block when the 20-mm block was excited by the 2.8-kHz signal”